Skip to content

 11 x 15 in

 Richard Shorty was born in 1959 into the Northern Tutchone First Nation.
-Richard is a self taught artist whose unique style combines elements of traditional and contemporary design
+A self taught artist, Richard's unique style has a heavy influence of both traditional and contemporary design

 Silkscreen printing, or simply "screen printing" refers to a printing process where a mesh is used to transfer ink onto the paper.
 The image is broken up into simple areas of colour which are put down one at a time by running a squeegee over the mesh, with all other areas blocked out with blocking stencil.
 This process works well for creating high contrasting and simplistic designs.